PRO Chess League Rules as of 12/4/2017:

 - If a playoff match goes to a tiebreaker, it could delay the start of the following match.
 We will never begin a new playoff match while a tiebreak is in progress.

 - All teams and their players will be subject to Chess.com's anti-cheating measures.

 - All players in every match need to be connected on with a Chess.com Fair Play Team representative on Zoom.

 - All teams have the right to appeal if we suspend or ban a player due to the findings of our Fair Play Team.
-However no teams have the right to appeal when we require a player to use a webcam or have a proctor present.
+However no team has the right to appeal when we require a player to use a webcam or have a proctor present.

 - Anyone who has had results that greatly surpass their strength in chess.com or other online tournaments may be required to have an arbiter present.
 This by no means indicates that we suspect foul play but is simply done to ensure that players and the public can relax and know that we are taking security seriously.

 - Some players, chosen at random each week, may also be required to have an arbiter present or play in a public location.
 We will ensure that there is proper notice in these cases.

 - If a player is under suspicion or is someone we feel qualifies under section F4, the manager of the team will be notified by Chess.com privately via email and that player is likely to be required to play with a league approved on-site proctor for all remaining league matches.

 - If a player is found to be cheating, we will discreetly remove them from the league.